rahalrazika/The-Next-web/README.md

 # The Next Web

-> A clone of the homepage page of the The Next Web.
+> A clone of the homepage page of The Next Web.

 ![screenshot](assets/Screenshot.png)